Changes in Oracle’s licensing

 The below provides an overview of what the current policy document states and what changed.
-The bold text shows what is “new”, strike-through shows what has been removed.
+The bold text shows what has been changed.

 The failover data recovery method is an example of a clustered deployment, where multiple nodes/servers have access to one Single Storage/SAN.
-In such cases your license for the programs listed on the US Oracle Technology Price List which may be accessed at is eligible for the 10-day rule, which includes the right to run the licensed program(s) on an unlicensed spare computer in a failover environment for up to a total of ten separate days 24-hour periods in any given calendar year (for example, if a failover node is down for two hours on Tuesday and three hours on Friday, it counts as two days 24-hour periods).
-The above right only applies when a number of machines physical or logical machines as defined in Oracle’s Partitioning Policy are arranged in a cluster and share one disk array one logical disk array located in a single data center.
+In such cases your license for the programs listed on the US Oracle Technology Price List is eligible for the 10-day rule, which includes the right to run the licensed program(s) on an unlicensed spare computer in a failover environment for up to a total of ten separate 24-hour periods in any given calendar year (for example, if a failover node is down for two hours on Tuesday and three hours on Friday, it counts as two 24-hour periods).
+The above right only applies when a number of physical or logical machines as defined in Oracle’s Partitioning Policy are arranged in a cluster and share one logical disk array located in a single data center.
 When the primary node fails, the failover node acts as the primary node.
-Once the primary node is repaired, you must either switch back to the primary note or designate that repaired server as the failover node.
-Once the failover period has exceeded ten days 24-hour periods, the failover node must be licensed.
-In addition, only one failover node per clustered environment is at no charge for up to ten seperate days even if multiple nodes are configured as failover.
-Downtime for maintenance purposes counts towards the ten separate days 24-hour periods limitation.
+Once the primary node is repaired, you must either switch back or designate that repaired server as the failover node.
+Once the failover period has exceeded ten 24-hour periods, the failover node must be licensed.
+In addition, only one failover node per clustered environment is at no charge even if multiple nodes are configured as failover.
+Downtime for maintenance purposes counts towards the ten separate 24-hour periods limitation.
 When licensing options on a failover environment, the options must match the number of licenses of the associated database.
 Additionally, when licensing by Named User Plus, the user minimums are waived on one failover node only.
 Any use beyond the right granted in this section must be licensed separately.
-In a failover environment, the same license metric must be used for the production and failover nodes when licensing a given clustered configuration
+In a failover environment, the same license metric must be used for the production and failover nodes when licensing a given clustered configuration.

 Standby and Remote Mirroring are commonly used terms to describe these methods of deploying Data Recovery environments.
 In these Data Recovery deployments, the data, and optionally the Oracle binaries, are copied to another storage device.
-In these Data Recovery deployments all Oracle programs that are installed and/or running must be licensed per standard policies documented in the Oracle Licensing and Services Agreement (OLSA) Agreement.
+In these Data Recovery deployments all Oracle programs that are installed and/or running must be licensed per standard policies documented in the Oracle Agreement.
 This includes installing Oracle programs on the DR server(s) to test the DR scenario.
-Licensing metrics and program options on Production and Data Recovery/Secondary servers must match.
-Data Recovery servers must match with two exceptions:
+Licensing metrics and program options on Production and Data Recovery servers must match with two exceptions:

 - Real Application Clusters (RAC) – Oracle RAC does not need to be licensed on the Data Recovery server unless used on the Data Recovery server;